-Standard Pour of Wine in Ounces (oz)
+Standard Wine Pour in Ounces (Oz)

 What Is a Standard Glass of Wine Size?

 - Older, full-bodied and high-tannin red wines aerate better by being spread out across a larger surface area (knowing what are tannins in wine, how to decant wine and what a wine aerator does is helpful in knowing how to best bring out the flavor of your wines)

 How Many Ounces Is a Dessert Wine Pour?